+What does

+your workforce data

+tell you?
+Retention

+figures, pre-employment

+drop-outs, OSCE pass

+rates, agency

+spend etc.

-What does your workforce data tell you?
-Retention figures, pre-employment drop-outs, OSCE pass staff opportunities rates, agency to feedback?
-What are spend etc. they telling you about
+Did you give staff opportunities to feedback?
+What are they telling you about their experience?
+Any trends?
+Assess

-Assess to what extent objectives were met.
-What is working well?
-What needs changing?
+to what extent

+objectives were met.

+What is working

+well?
+What needs

+changing?